Rod Jones (musician)

-Rodric Iwan Pryce Jones (born 3 December 1976) is a British guitarist, singer and songwriter.

-He is best known as a founding member of Scottish indie rock band Idlewild, with whom he has co-written and recorded six studio albums.
-Jones has released two solo albums and also currently fronts rock band The Birthday Suit.
-He is also a co-creator of the ongoing musical project, The Fruit Tree Foundation.
+Rodric Iwan Pryce Jones (born 3 December 1976) is a British guitarist, singer, songwriter and music producer.
+He is best known as a founding member of Scottish indie rock band Idlewild, with whom he has co-written and recorded ten studio albums.
+Jones has released two solo albums and fronted the rock band The Birthday Suit.
+He is also a co-creator of the ongoing musical project The Fruit Tree Foundation.

 Early life

 Jones was born in Durban, South Africa and grew up in London and Leeds, England.
 His parents are classical musicians, English soprano Alison Jack and Welsh conductor John Pryce-Jones.
 Jones began playing music at four years of age and initially resisted the musical influence of his parents.

 Jones' first job was working as a kitchen porter at a Harry Ramsden's restaurant.
 The first piece of recorded music he purchased was the "Do they know it's Christmas?" single, by the Band Aid project.